Helping Students Become Credit-Savvy Adults

 Consequences of Credit Card Mismanagement

-• Late fees
+• Late fees that add to the overall balance

 Security Best Practices for Credit Card Users